mnot/I-D/rfc5988bis/draft.md

 {{procedure}}.

-IANA will direct any incoming requests regarding the registry to this document and, if defined, the processes established by the Expert(s); typically, this will mean referring them to the registry Web page.
+IANA will direct any incoming requests regarding the registry to this document and, if defined, the processes established by the expert(s); typically, this will mean referring them to the registry Web page.

-Note that the Expert(s) are allowed (as per {{procedure}}) to define additional fields to be collected in the registry.
+Note that the expert(s) are allowed (as per {{procedure}}) to define additional fields to be collected in the registry.